by Arthur Miller

 PUTNAM: How may we blame ourselves?
 I am one of nine sons; the Putnam seed have peopled this province.
 And yet I have but one child left of eight—and now she shrivels!

 MRS. PUTNAM, with a growing edge of sarcasm: But I must!
 You think it God's work you should never lose a child, nor grandchild either, and I bury all but one?
 There are wheels within wheels in this village, and fires within fires!

 PUTNAM, to Parris: When Reverend Hale comes, you should proceed to look for signs of witchcraft here.
 (I.246-252)

 Rebecca Nurse suggests that they look inside themselves for answers to their problems, rather than blaming supernatural forces, but the Putnams are bent on finding justice and they see the supernatural as perhaps the only source of those answers.
-Nonetheless, it is likely that Mrs. Putnam’s motives are more pure than those of her husbands, who seems mostly interested in aquiring land.
+Nonetheless, it is likely that Mrs. Putnam’s motives are more pure than those of her husband, who seems mostly interested in acquiring land.